Interior head: Chaco protections ‘millennia in the making’

 The fight over drilling beyond the park has spanned multiple presidential administrations.
 The Trump and Obama administrations also put on hold leases adjacent to the park through agency actions, but activists want the area permanently protected.

+Navajo Nation Council Delegate Daniel Tso talked about the significant cultural ties that Navajos have to the area and cited concerns about increasing traffic, dust and other pollution that stems from oil and gas development.
+He called the recent executive orders a “giant step.”

+“It creates a process where we have to continue to stand up for the land, stand up for the air, stand up for the water, stand up for the sacred,” he said.

-The tribe and allottees have concerns about the size of the buffer and have been calling for congressional field hearings to be held before any decisions are made.
+Other tribal lawmakers and allottees have called for congressional field hearings to be held before any decisions are made.

 Federal officials said the ban on new petroleum leasing in the area will not affect existing leases or rights and would not apply to minerals owned by private, state or tribal entities.
 The Navajo allottees have argued it wouldn’t be economical for companies to continue development just on their land.